mikependon/RepoDB.NET/pages/introduction/docs.md

 # Docs

-Below are the list of the things you can learn with RepoDb.
+Below are the list of the things you can learn with RepoDB.
 You can also click the links provided in the left sidebar.

 {% for doc in site.data.documentation.docs %}
 {% if doc.isdoc == true %}